New to Orienteering?

 Southdowns Orienteers put on many events throughout the year.
 See our Events page for full details.
 There are also a selection of Permanent Orienteering Courses which you can use anytime to practice your skills.

-Orienteers attend a wide range of events from local Level D SOGS to major Level A events and from urban sprints to long forest relays.
+Orienteers attend a wide range of events from local club events to huge national events and from urban sprints to long forest relays.
 Many travel overseas to events in Europe and beyond.
 We're a dedicated bunch!

 Many Southdowners travel further afield and take part in a wide variety of sociable multi-day events and alternative format races.
 Here are a few suggestions from around the UK.